-Looking forward, fiscal year 2022 is underway, and we continue to remain positive about McDuffie County School District's financial future.
-The School District continues to provide step increases to all eligible employees.
-The salary scale for school resource officers was reviewed and increased to be more competitive.
-Also, a one mill millage rate reduction will be given in fiscal year 2022.
+Looking forward, fiscal year 2023 is underway, and we continue to remain positive about McDuffie County School District's financial future.
+The School District continues to provide pay and step increases to all eligible employees.
+The salary scale for paraprofessionals, school nutrition workers and custodians were reviewed and increased to be more competitive.
+Also, approximately one mill millage rate reduction will be given in fiscal year 2023.
 Programmatically, the School District continues to offer a progressive curriculum, to the School District's students in a technologically enhanced environment.
 Projected revenues, along with fund balance, are sufficient to cover planned expenses, and debt service funding is available to make the required principal and interest payments.
 Each year, the School District will continue to monitor operating expenses and ensure that personnel allotments are in line with student enrollment per school.

-Over the last sixteen years, there has been a 9.3 percent shift of the financial burden for public schooling from the state to the local taxpayers.
+Over the last fifteen years, there has been a 5.2 percent shift of the financial burden for public schooling from the state to the local taxpayers.
 This shift presents major challenges for small rural systems such as ours and remains as the most significant financial concern for the School District.

 The ability of management to recognize these factors, anticipate their impact, and react accordingly has provided for the continuation of sufficient funding for programs for the students of McDuffie County.